 As we go along, I will be constantly checking and reviewing to make sure that I understand what you have been telling me.
 I need to understand your situation and outcomes to your satisfaction so that we can agree a plan of action that works for both of us.

-When we are both in agreement about what is important we can decide if we are a good fit as a therapeutic team.
+When we are both in agreement about what is important we can decide if we can work together to get the results you want.

 It may be that I am not the right therapist for you.
-In that case I will do my best to refer you to someone who is better able to help you.
+In that case I will do my best to refer you to someone who is better able to help you and I will not charge you for that session.

 If we are both happy to work with each other, I would explain how I run the therapy sessions, what you can expect of me as a therapist and what I expect of you as a client.